OJ17/things-I-learned-wiki/docs/Improvement/sleep/sleep.md

 For most people a quiet, cool dark place is better.

-* Sleep in quiet place (sound can interefere with sleep).
+* Sleep in quiet place (sound can interfere with sleep).
 * Sleep in a dark place.
 (Bluelight Glasses) Light affects sleep (melatonin known as the vampire hormone).
 * Aim to get 8 hours.
 Some people need slightly more.
 * Avoid Eating anything big in the 4 hours before bed.